laffed/clocker-bot/README.md

 alias clockme="python3 ~/Developments/clocker_bot/clocker.py"
 ```

-**fish shell**
+#### fish
-in your terminal:
+In your terminal:

 ```
 alias clockme='python3 $HOME/Development/clocker_bot/clocker.py'
 ```

-to save this alias for all sessions:
+Then to save this alias for all sessions:

 ```
 funcsave clockme